Planck 2015 results. II. Low Frequency Instrument data processing: Pointing

 \section{Pointing}

-The long timescale pointing correction, PTCOR, has been modified, and is now based on the solar distance and radiometer electronics box assembly (REBA) thermometry.
+The long time scale pointing correction, PTCOR, has been modified, and is now based on the solar distance and radiometer electronics box assembly (REBA) thermometry.
 Unlike in 2013, the reconstructed satellite attitude is now uniform across both of the \Planck\ instruments and is discussed in detail in the mission overview paper, \cite{planck2014-a01}.